weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 We built Weaviate to be as easy to use as possible while catering to different cases such as for trying it out locally, or in production in an enterprise environment.

 Weaviate's authentication capabilities reflect this by allowing for both anonymous uses as well as authenticated uses through OpenID Connect (OIDC).
-Thus, different authentication schemes can be selected and even combined, from which different [authorization](./authorization.html) options can be specified for different groups of users.
+Thus, different authentication schemes can be selected and even combined, from which different [authorization](./authorization.html) options can be specified for different sets of users.
 This allows scenarios such as _"Anonymous users can read some resources, but not all.
 Authenticated users can read all resources.
 Only a special group can write or delete resources."_

 ## Anonymous Access
-If anonymous access is selected, Weaviate will accept requests without any authentication headers or parameters.
+By default, Weaviate is configured to  accept requests without any authentication headers or parameters.
 Users sending such requests will be authenticated as `user: anonymous, group: anonymous`.